-IPART notes that new evidence on the value of equity beta has caused other Australian regulators to revise their established valuations for equity beta:
+IPART notes that new evidence has caused other Australian regulators to revise their established valuations for equity beta:

-- ▼ In its final decision of the Gas Access Arrangement Review 2008-2012, the ESC valued equity beta at 0.7.
-This decision included a transitional mechanism which effectively allowed an equity beta at 0.8. - The AER's draft position in its review of WACC parameters to apply to electricity transmission and distribution network service providers revises the equity beta from 1.0 to 0.8.
+- The Australian Energy Regulator's (AER) final decision of its review of the WACC parameters for electricity transmission and distribution businesses has valued equity beta at 0.8. - ▼ In its final decision on the Gas Access Arrangement Review 2008-2012, the Essential Services Commission of Victoria valued equity beta at 0.7.
+This decision included a transitional mechanism, which effectively allowed an equity beta of 0.8.